 Starbucks came in third.
 If you’re even remotely interested in coffee you know who they are.

-The respondents to our poll selected Perkins and Denny's as their top two choices for their favorite breakfast stops.
+The respondents to our poll selected Five West and Denny's as their top two choices for their favorite breakfast stops.
 Brothers Bar and Grill rounded out the top three spots with its breakfast menu.
 If you’re an early riser, you can drop in as early as 6 a.m.

 Rochester has several restaurants that have delicious lunch menus.
 Panera came in first in our survey, but a lot of respondents also liked some local favorites.